Iran says Syria has every right to defend itself against Israel: TV

-ANKARA (Reuters) - Iran on Friday supported Syria’s right to defended itself against Israel’s aggression, state TV reported, accusing the international community of remaining silent over Israel’s attacks on Tehran’s key regional ally.
+ANKARA (Reuters) - Iran on Friday supported Syria’s right to defended itself against aggression from Israel, state TV reported, accusing others of remaining silent over the attacks on Tehran’s key regional ally.

 “Iran strongly condemns ...(Israel’s) attacks on Syria.
 The international community’s silence encourages Israel’s aggression.
 Syria has every right to defend itself,” the broadcaster quoted Foreign Ministry spokesman Bahram Qasemi as saying.